 In the rolling hills of southeast Missouri, a handful of miles from the mighty Mississippi River, sits a small town called Farrar.
 Toward the end of the 19th century, a man named R.P.
 Farrar ran the Farrar General Store.
 In 1896, another man, Bueckman, built a second one.

-In 1903 the Bueckman store was sold to Herman Klaus and his son, Henry.
+In 1903 the Bueckman store was sold to Henry Klaus and his son, Herman.
 Around that time, a change in political climate meant that R. P. Farrar, who ran the town's post office from his store, turned over his postal duties to Henry Eggers, a Republican.
 The post office moved to the Klaus store.

 Seventeen years later, Martin and Walter, the two youngest of Henry Eggers’ sons bought the Klaus store.
 They named it Eggers & Company General Store.
 Martin and his wife Ella, along with two young daughters, Mildred, age 5, and Vera, a 1 year old, and Walt, moved from their nearby farm into the attached house.
 Martin, or “Tom” as he preferred, and Ella welcomed daughter, Ruby, in 1921 and a son, Homer, in 1925.

 Martin and Ella ran the store and post office for 46 years, and became fixtures in the community.
 They were members of Salem Lutheran Church, which sits just up the hill to this day.